manojprabhakar90/translation_new/README.md

 git clone https://github.com/manojprabhakar90/translation_new.git

-You can directly install the package through pip install translation-new
+You can directly install the package from pypi through the below code:

+Code: pip install translation-new

 # Usage